codeaucafe/docs/packages/dolt/content/reference/sql/version-control/dolt-system-tables.md

   primary key (or keyless hash).
 If the row does not exist, it will be inserted.
   Updates made to `our_` columns will never delete a row, however.

 - `dolt_conflict_id` is a unique identifier for the conflict.
-It is particulary useful when writing software that needs to resolve conflicts automatically.
+It is particularly useful when writing software that needs to resolve conflicts automatically.

 - `from_root_ish` is the commit hash of the "from branch" of the merge.
-This hash can be used to identify which merge produced a conflict, since conflicts can accumalate across merges.
+This hash can be used to identify which merge produced a conflict, since conflicts can accumulate across merges.

 {% endhint %}

 ## `dolt_schema_conflicts`

-dolt_schema_conflicts is a system table that has a row for every table in the working set that has an unresolved schema conflict.
+`dolt_schema_conflicts` is a system table that has a row for every table in the working set that has an unresolved schema conflict.

 ```sql